PiyaphatC/PiyaphatC/README.md

-- 👋 Hi, I’m @PiyaphatC
+- 👋 Hi, I’m Park
-- 👀 I’m interested in ecohydrological-based modeling using Deep Learning
+- 👀 I’m interested in ecohydrological-based modeling using Deep Learning and river morphology.
-- 🌱 I’m currently learning Water Resouces engineering at Penn State
+- 🌱 Currently, I'm a master student at Water Resouces engineering, Penn State.
 - 📫 How to reach me pmc5570@psu.edu

 <!---